-Installation of the double detector check valve and by-pass meter is the owner's responsibility.
-The double detector check valve and by-pass meter will in all cases be installed so that they are readily accessible for maintenance and inspection.
+Installation of the double detector check valve and bypass meter is the owner's responsibility.
+The double detector check valve and bypass meter will in all cases be installed so that they are readily accessible for testing, maintenance, and inspection.
 Applications for the backflow assembly and fire meters must be made by a licensed fire suppression contractor or licensed plumber.
-Wet taps to PW's water distribution system will be scheduled accordingly with PW after all plans and hydraulic data have been reviewed and approved by the required authorities having jurisdiction.
-At least one week advance notice will be given to PW prior to the tap being made to PW's distribution system.